tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 - **Change color satur.
 (HSL)**, change the color saturation using the HSL color model. -1.0 more grayish; 0.0 disable; 1.0 more saturated.

-- **Change color value (HSV)**, change the color value (brightness, intensity) using the HSV color model.
+- **Change color value (HSV)**, change the color value (brightness/intensity) using the HSV color model.
 HSV changes are applied before HSL ones. -1.0 darker; 0.0 disable; 1.0 brighter.

 - **Change color satur.
 (HSV)**, change the color saturation using the HSV color model.
 HSV changes are applied before HSL ones. -1.0 more grayish; 0.0 disable; 1.0 more saturated.